This article explains Data Catalogs and their use with host-based data sets.

 Catalogs and Component Services

-Component Services apply to Catalogs in a fashion different from standard document/ data files.
-In general, the act of creating or removing (with Release Protections) a Catalog maintains SSProtect Component Service integration for all associated files, including individual files in the target Data Path.
+Component Services apply to Catalogs in a fashion slightly different from standard document/ data files.
+In general, a Catalog maintains SSProtect Component Service integration though in some cases limits activity to the Trigger File.
+This is the case when the applied activity would be repetitive.

 - Identification, Authentication, and Authorization (:Access:/ :Confidential) primitives always apply to all aspects of the Catalog, including the Trigger File and individual files in the Data Path

-- Catalog Data Path file activities are not generally exposed to Component Service logic, but are instead represented by the Trigger File (except with :Recover).
+- Catalog Data Path file activities are not generally exposed to Component Service logic, but are instead represented by the Trigger File.
 In some cases, the Catalog Index, _catalog.ssp, is exposed to Component Service logic (though never to :Recover).

 :Collaborate Data Sharing